threefoldtecharchive/0-stor/client/README.md

 - [0-stor rest/grpc client](./stor)
     - write final into store using either REST or GRPC using
     - will be added to the end of pipe automatically if there is no component to upload data to 0stor

+**walk over the metadata**

+Thanks to our metadata linked list, we can walk over the linked list in forward and backward mode using `Walk` or `WalkBack` API.

+Those APIs returns `channel` of `WalkResult` which then can be iterated.
+The WalkResult consist of these fields:

+- key in metadata
+- the metadata
+- the data stored on 0-stor server
+- error if exist

+It can be used for example to reconstruct the stored sequential data.

 ## Plain 0-stor client